kataya/3d-cities-template/Workflows/3DCityMaintenance/CityGML Tools/README.md

 In this step you will import valid CityGML files into the 3DCIM environment using the **CityGML Import** toolset.
 Open the toolset and see that it has the following ETL tools:

-* Import Building – imports solid CityGML 3D geometric
+* **Import Building** – imports solid CityGML 3D geometric
-* Import Building LoD 1 and 2  -imports CityGML LoD1 and LoD2 defined buildings into 3DCIM BuildingShell
+* **Import Building LoD 1 and 2**  -imports CityGML LoD1 and LoD2 defined buildings into 3DCIM BuildingShell
-* Import CityFurniture -importsCityGMLdefined street
+* **Import CityFurniture** -imports CityGML defined street furniture
-* Import LandCover- imports CityGML defined AuxilaryTrafficArea, TrafficArea, PlantCover, WaterBody, WaterGroundSurface, WaterClosureSurface and WaterSurface areas into the
+* **Import LandCover** - imports CityGML defined AuxilaryTrafficArea, TrafficArea, PlantCover, WaterBody, WaterGroundSurface, WaterClosureSurface and WaterSurface areas into the
-* Import LandUse -imports CityGML defined LandUse
+* **Import LandUse** -imports CityGML defined LandUse
-* Import SolitaryVegitationObject -  imports  CityGML
+* **Import SolitaryVegitationObject** -  imports  CityGML

 In our example, we will use the Import Building tool.
 To open, double-click the tool (or right-click and choose Open).